How do I enrol as a patient at Family Doctors?

 A separate enrolment form and ID is required for each family member.
 Individuals aged 16 and over must each sign their own form.

 Anyone who enrols as a patient at Pyes Pa Doctors will also be enrolled at The Lakes, and vice versa.
 We are one practice operating from 2 locations.
-When you ring for an appointment, you can press extension “4” to speak directly to tell our reception staff at The Lakes.
+When you ring for an appointment, you can select either location from the voice prompts.

 What happens after enrolment?

 Once we receive your medical file from your previous GP, adult patients will be contacted and asked to make a nurse New Patient appointment.
 This appointment is for 30 minutes and costs $36.
 The nurse will go through your medical records with you and ensure your health screening is up-to-date, as well as identify any current health concerns.
 Once you have completed the nurse appointment you can then make a doctors appointment as needed.

 Call reception on 07 543-2221 to make an appointment at either of our 2 locations.
 Calls are answered between the hours of 8am and 4.30pm.